 Who’s ready for sun and excitement?
-I sure am, but if you’re not then you may want to stay home because the National Cherry Festival is back for its 90th year running!
+We sure are, but if you’re not then you may want to stay home because the National Cherry Festival is almost back!
 With it comes the annual cacophony of parades, rides, picnics, concerts, and some weird type of fruit that everyone seems to be going on about.
-If you’re an avid Festival-goer, you probably know exactly which cacophony you’re looking forward to; I, for one, am definitely not missing the Diaper Derby and Toddler Trot – I may not be a mother, but I do know that witnessing a bunch of little babies waddling around, bumping into each other and wondering what on Earth is happening while their parents aggressively cheer them on is not something I’m going to just ignore.
-It’s genius.

-But confused toddlers aren't the only thing the Festival has to offer, and if you don't visit every year you may end up a bit overwhelmed.
+If you don't visit every year you may end up a bit overwhelmed by the festival's event schedule.
 It’s hard not to be when you’re surrounded by all the contests, tents, vendors, entertainment and other such merriment, all filling the air with the scent of that weird fruit again.
-To help simplify that annual cacophony of fruit merriment – cherries, if you didn’t catch my drift – here are some ideas for however you’re planning to experience the 90th National Cherry Festival.
+To help simplify that annual cacophony of fruit merriment – cherries, if you didn’t catch our drift – here are some ideas for however you’re planning to experience the National Cherry Festival in Traverse City.

 For dates.
-Festivals are, in my opinion, some of the best places to go on dates (not hinting at anything).
+Festivals are some of the best places to go on dates (not hinting at anything).
 The entire atmosphere is fun and exciting, and braving a roller coaster or watching the fireworks together is pretty special whether it’s your first date or your fiftieth anniversary.
 And the Cherry Festival has not only a daily amusement park and two different firework shows (one on the 4th of July and one as the Festival’s grand finale), but a multitude of other options for enjoying a day together.
-The first Saturday, for example, has a two-person beach volleyball tournament from 9 a.m. to 1 p.m., a great way to work together and get some exercise – provided no one gets too competitive.
-There’s also the Cherry Pie Bike Ride on Sunday, July 3 from 9:30 a.m. to noon, which features a gorgeous ten-mile loop and even the chance to share a free slice of pie from the Grand Traverse Pie Company afterwards.
-For teens, there’s Teen Movie Night: The Hunger Games: Mockingjay (Wednesday, July 6 from 9 p.m. to 11:20 p.m.) and Teen Disc Golf (Friday, July 8 from 5:30 to 9 p.m.).
+The first Saturday, for example, has a two-person beach volleyball tournament, a great way to work together and get some exercise – provided no one gets too competitive.
+There’s also the Cherry Pie Bike Ride, which features an easy and relaxing four-mile loop and even the chance to share a free slice of pie from the Grand Traverse Pie Company afterwards.